There are currently 29 members

 It meets at least once a week or whenever the need arises, at different levels.
 It is chaired by the Secretary General who helps members reach agreement on key issues.

-NATO has a network of committees to deal with all subjects on its agenda, from political to more technical issues, therefore bringing national representatives and experts from all NATO member countries together on a regular basis.
+NATO has a network of committees to deal with all subjects on its agenda, from political to more technical issues.
+They bring national representatives and experts from all NATO member countries together on a regular basis.

-NATO agencies and organisations are a vital mechanism for procuring and sustaining capabilities collectively.
+NATO agencies and organisations play a vital role in procuring and sustaining capabilities collectively.
 They specialise in technical fields that complement and form an integral part of NATO’s agenda: procurement, support and communications and information.

 The Secretary General